American Legion Emblem

 • Homeless Veterans

 We are dedicated to getting any Veteran without a home back on their feet.
 If you know of a homeless Veteran in our community that needs help, do not hesitate to call our Post.
-Please ask for Post Commander Don Dean.
+Please ask for Post Commander Michael Mason.

 The U.S. Flag code states that, “the flag, when it is in such condition that it is no longer a fitting emblem for display, should be destroyed in a dignified way, preferably by burning.”
 Thus, when a flag is torn and tattered beyond repair, it’s time for it to be retired.

-Just drop off your tattered flag in the specially marked mailbox at the building facing the road.
+Just drop off your tattered flag in the specially marked receptacle at the Post by the glass doors